Advisors

 DR. ALIA AURAMI

 Alia, American, has taught pre-school, college, and adults, done marketing/strategic planning; been a spiritual counselor; designed onboarding programs; written and advised on Integral management.
-She wrote two forthcoming books, one based on the Integral framework; her main blogs are https://exploringsecondandthirdtier.blogspot.com and https://organizationalintelligences.blogspot.com.
+She wrote two forthcoming books, one based on the Integral framework; her main blogs are Exploring Second and Third Tier and Organizational Intelligences.
 She is co-creator of Enlivening Edge.org, a global nexus for people co-creating more-conscious organizations and is Managing Editor, Inter-organizational Synergy Catalyzer, and Workspace Host among other roles.
 She has been Head Minister since founding an independent church in 2005; everything she does is a ministry of the church.
 Alia helped build online international communities since 2006.
 She also co-designed the Operating Agreement and Management System for a next-stage organization.
 Alia has served since 2012 in the Core Advisory Team for the international movement Integral City.com.

 JAY MCGAFFIGAN